-In my last post, I explained Egress/Ingress packet flow in a single-tier routing topology where logical segments are attached directly to T0 gateway.
+In my last post, I explained Egress/Ingress packet flow in a single-tier routing topology where logical segments are attached directly to the T0 gateway.

-In this article I will explain the same for a multi-tier routing topology in NSX-T.
+In this article, I will explain the same for a multi-tier routing topology in NSX-T.

 Egress to Physical Network

-Scenario: VM 1 with IP 192.168.10.2 is connected to logical segment App-LS and wants to communicate with a VM with IP 10.196.88.2 which is out there on physical network.
+Scenario: VM 1 with IP 192.168.10.2 is connected to the logical segment App-LS and wants to communicate with a VM with IP 10.196.88.2, which is reachable on the physical network.

-Step 1: VM 1 sends packet to its default gateway (192.168.10.1) which is LIF IP on T1-DR.
+Step 1: VM 1 sends a packet to its default gateway (192.168.10.1), which is the LIF IP on T1-DR.

 Step 5: To send the packet from the hypervisor to the edge node, the packet is encapsulated with a Geneve header.